 Le Méridien Dallas by the Galleria, The Stoneleigh is in an established Downtown area with lots of nightlife and a younger crowd.
 It is part of the Marriott Bonvoy brand, and after the Ritz-Carlton, it is probably the best Marriott Bonvoy in town, but it does not have a club lounge.
 Hence its position near the bottom of our listings.

 The building is almost 100 years old and has little quirks, including thin doors that rattle every time a nearby door closes, plus you can hear hallway conversations from your room.
 However, it does have a beautiful lobby bar and a lot of great dining and drinking options within walking distance.
-By comparison, the W is in an up and coming area, ideal if you are attending an event at the AA center or another event nearby, but not very good otherwise.
+By comparison, the W is in an up-and-coming area, ideal if you attend an event at the AA center or another nearby event, but not very good otherwise.
 The Aloft downtown is also a great choice if you need to be in the convention center.
 The Stoneleigh tends to be a slightly better option than the W overall.